RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ---
-title: "Using Scientific Python Libraries (NumPy, Pandas and more)"
+title: "Using Scientific Python Packages (NumPy, Pandas and more)"
 teaching: 30
 exercises: 0
 ---